 Take, for instance, the music producer Guy J who put up for sale the rights to royalty earning from one of his songs.
 The owner of this NFT would get 50% rights to the song’s earnings in perpetuity.
 This sale was completed for 40 ETH com.
 This is a prime example of believing in and supporting artists.
 We can look at it as investing in people too.

 NFTs don’t work much differently in terms of, let’s say, reputation.
 If you are a new upcoming artist that wants to make it to the digital world, you’ll first have to work on your brand awareness and building up your reputation.
 In other words, you’ll have to make a name for yourself by promotion.
+With a platform like Fangage, you will gain control of your brand, engage your fans, collect helpful data, and succeed in your music career.
+Start building an owned audience while monetizing your content with Fangage!
 Though, if you spot such an artist early on and invest in his NFTs, this could be profitable for you because of the artist you invested in and helped him develop.

 It is essential to consider your options where to buy music NFT.
 It depends on what crypto wallet you use if your desired NFT is in the same ecosystem as your cryptocurrency and which market/platform offers what NFTs.
 Ultimately, it all comes down to your favorite artists, doing your own research, and investing in projects and people that you believe in.